Desigual: Development

-Desigual was managed by Manel Adell from 2002 until December 2013.
+Manel Adell was Chief Executive Officer from 2002 to 2013, overseeing a period of rapid international growth.
 It achieved a 60% annual growth from 2002 to 2009, and a turnover of €250 million in 2009, €440 million in 2010 and €560 million in 2011.
 In 2011, it employed 2,900 people of 72 nationalities.
 In 2013 Manel Jadraque became the CEO.
 Further on, Alberto Ojinaga has been the managing director since 2016.
-In 2022, the firm has a presence in 109 countries, with 393 mono-brand stores and more than 2,600 employees worldwide, 547 of whom work at the Barcelona headquarters in the neighborhood of La Barceloneta.
+As of 2025, Desigual operates in more than 100 countries through multiple distribution channels and employs more than 2,600 people worldwide.
+In 2025, the company also announced its entry into the Indian market through a strategic partnership with Myntra as part of its international expansion strategy.

+As part of the transformation, in 2019, Desigual updated its visual identity, which continued with the rollout of a new retail concept inspired by contemporary art galleries across flagship stores.
 In 2020, the company was ranked among the most valuable Spanish brands on BrandZ, and received the bronze Laus Award for the new brand identity it launched in 2019.